f-ewald/worklog/README.md

 * Show interactions with people, add notes, real names and organizational details
 * Show statistics
 * Show log as website, including a mode for presentation well suited for screen sharing
+* Export all entries and settings as a tar.gz archive

 ## Installation